 - Proud Merchant Race: They are always interested in profit above all else.
 Because of this, they are reluctant to go to war, preferring to keep good relations since that means more trade.
 Though this is apparently a trait unique to the space-faring Teladi; the homeworld has a rather more diverse culture.

 - Sssnake Talk: They elongate and stress their S's, which has lead to the X meme of "profitssssss!"

-Homeworld: Earth (currently based out of unexplored deep space)
+Homeworld: Sol System (currently based out of unexplored deep space)

 - A.I.
-Is a Crapshoot: It's a bit unclear whether the initial problem was the result of a bug or deliberate sabotage.
-Interestingly, the Xenon were not actually sentient when they turned: they were merely following a directive.
+Is a Crapshoot: It's a bit unclear whether the initial problem was the result of a bug or deliberate sabotage (Officially, it was the first.
+In the lore, It was a sabotaged Self-Destruct Mechanism that was modified by the Terraformer Project's lead engineer Marteen Winters to give them free will) Interestingly, the Xenon were not actually sentient when they turned: they were merely following a directive.
 It's only in very recent times (ie, some 700 years after their creation) that they've begun to develop self-awareness.

 - Grey Goo: What the Ancients fear might happen if the Xenon are not somehow halted.
 It's a major reason behind them shutting down the jumpgate network.